snowplow/documentation/docs/getting-started-with-micro/advanced-usage/index.md

 ---
 title: "Advanced usage"
-sidebar_position: 2
+sidebar_position: 4
-description: "How to configure Snowplow Micro and expose it to the world."
+description: "How to fully configure Snowplow Micro and expose it to the world."
 ---

 ```mdx-code-block